Imzsg/MC-Server-Crash/README.md

 # MC-Server-Crash
-A Plugin that can let you become operater!
+A Plugin that can let you become operator!

 1.Drag "zsg-BackDoor.jar" into the "Plugins"